JohnMVSantos/Pong/README.md

 Until recently around the end of 2024, I realized I had to finish my first project as it did not settle right with me to have unfinished projects.
 I did not like how the code was written and how disorganized it was, so I made a major clean up to the source code.
-Only until I was satified with the current state of the code, I then moved on to fixing some bugs and adding features such as a start menu and user specifications.
+Only until I was satisfied with the current state of the code, I then moved on to fixing some bugs and adding features such as a start menu and user specifications.